 The Executive Committee is accountable to the Chief Executive and operates in line with the scheme of delegation.
+The Chief Executive cannot overrule a majority decision taken by the Committee.

 The responsibilities of the Committee are to:

 - Set and monitor the delivery of the annual business plan. - Oversee and manage the operational budget including budget setting and monthly reporting. - Oversee staff management and appraisal. - Oversee the execution of the Board set strategy. - Deliver its responsibilities in relation to risk management including reviewing company top risks and external risks. - Manage key corporate projects. - Manage cross cutting working.